 As with Global Load Balancing, activating multi-cluster management functionality on your system automatically enables additional options into the Traffic Manager's existing diagnostic and visualization tools.
-Please refer to the Traffic Visualization section of CHAPTER 29 for more details.
+For more details, refer to "Traffic Visualization" on page 397.

-CHAPTER 29 The Traffic Manager DNS Server
+The Traffic Manager DNS Server